TuanNguyen1010/github_jobs_react/README.md

 I want to see the jobs on the page

 As a user
+So I can find specific jobs
+I want to be able to search keywords

+As a user
 So I can see more details
 I want to be able to click show more